Note how, in many of these cases, the producers decide to have fun with the disclaimer by putting it humorously or adding a bonus gag.

 And in a later show, when he has dropped a washing machine on his own head: a klaxon goes off, "Don't try this at home!" is flashed up as a caption... and he says "You hadn't even thought about it till I just said that, had you?"

 Cake Boss has needed to invoke this on occasion.
 When they made a cake for Grucci Fireworks (which included live fireworks), the episode opened with a safety warning.
 And then Buddy blew up a test cake trying to see how this was going to work; maybe he should have watched the safety warning.

 When Buddy was asked to make a fire-breathing cake, he invoked this trope by name during a test run.

-Taken Up to Eleven by a new Discovery Channel Canada show, Never Ever Try This At Home, which involves intentionally doing such ridiculous things just to see what would happen (seemingly in the interest of science, but more of a Refuge in Audacity).
-Some of the things done done by the two excitable hosts (and their safety crew) include: launching fireworks in the living room, turning a small bathroom into a giant microwave to defrost a whole fish and filling a water bed with 1000 gallons of water (weighing 4000 kg) then popping it while still in the same room.
+Taken Up to Eleven by a Discovery Channel Canada show, Never Ever Do This At Home, which involves intentionally doing such ridiculous things just to see what would happen (seemingly in the interest of science, but more of a Refuge in Audacity).
+Some of the things done by the two excitable hosts (and their safety crew) include: launching fireworks in the living room, turning a small bathroom into a giant microwave to defrost a whole fish and filling a water bed with 1000 gallons of water (weighing 4000 kg) then popping it while still in the same room.

 When Meibo "attacks" Hai An with chalk in Infinity Game it says "Danger, do not imitate this action" twice.